Top-down machine learning of coarse-grained protein force-fields: Results

 Our general model has produced comparable results to other models that use coarse-graining simulations for predicting folded protein conformations.
 However, CABS-fold and UNRES employ replica exchange algorithms to enhance sampling.
 Additionally, the DMS method used an initial guess of the secondary structure as a starting point for the simulations, which may impact the comparability of the results.
 Nonetheless, we want to emphasize that our neural network model, which was trained from scratch on experimental structures, can achieve results similar to those of more sophisticated, pre-existing, manually crafted methods, or DMS, which are more memory and time-intensive.

-Another aspect of our method is its capacity to illustrate not only the end conformation, as current protein structure prediction methods\cite{Jumper2021, Lin2023, Baek2021}, but also the pathway the protein traverses towards it.
+Another aspect of our method, and the ones we have used as a benchmarks (UNRES, CABS-fold and DMS) is their capacity to illustrate not only the end conformation, as current protein structure prediction methods \cite{Jumper2021, Lin2023, Baek2021}, but also the pathway the protein traverses towards it.
 This aspect could provide a more comprehensive understanding of protein dynamics, and in combination with additional reference data, it could eventually predict both structure and folding pathways.

+It is worth noting that our current model does not fully encapsulate the comprehensive reproduction of the entire conformational landscape at this stage.
+Despite this, we envision our method as a significant stepping stone paving the way for future advancements in the field.
+Looking ahead, we perceive the potential of this approach to be used as a pre-training stage that can be trained on large amounts of proteins to capture relevant information.
+Subsequently, it could be combined with active learning strategies to learn the exact forces in sampled conformations, thus more accurately mirroring the thermodynamics, or used as a foundation model that can be fine-tuned for specific downstream tasks.